Need some help?

 For JackRabbit OG2: The OG2 is fully charged when all 5 battery icons at the bottom of the display are filled.
 As you lose charge, these battery icons will start to disappear (The last battery icon flashes when under voltage occurs).

-For JackRabbit XG: The XG is fully charged when all four battery icons on the right side of the display are filled.
+For JackRabbit XG, XG Pro, & OG2 Pro: The bike is fully charged when all four battery icons on the right side of the display are filled.
 As you lose charge, these battery icons will start to disappear.

 When you see only the red light on the JackRabbit OG or you only have one battery icon on the JackRabbit XG, we recommend that you charge your JackRabbit as soon as possible or swap in an extra battery.